Reading is an important part of life, truly. There are many must-read fiction books that are sure to impress you.

 There are books to read for fun, non-fiction books to learn facts, then there is must-read fiction which proves to be some of the best books in existence.

-Here’s where we take a close look at a few of them.
-Maybe you’ve read some of these yourself.
+Here’s where we take a close look at a few must-read fiction books.
+How many have you read?

 1. Hope for the Flowers, Trina Paulus, (1972)